Dobefu/DLiteScript/docs/content/docs/standard-library/math/sqrt.md

 +++
 title = 'math.sqrt'
 linkTitle = 'sqrt'
-description = 'Returns the square root of a number.' weight = 0 draft = false
+description = 'Calculate the square root of a number.
+Return the square root value for mathematical calculations and geometric formulas.
+Part of the math namespace.' weight = 0 draft = false
 +++